redlaurie/godaddy-technical/README.md

 I chose a rather common colour scheme of Black and white for this project because those are the colours of GitHub on there website.
 I thought since this was getting Github repositories a matching colour scheme would make sense.
 An alternative colour scheme I thought about was using GoDaddys colour scheme as it is there repositories.

+## File Structure

+The files are structred into 3 parts and are all within the src file:
+Assets which contain the Scss for each page, Components which contain all the components that get rendered on the pages, Pages which are the core pages which are accessed by links

 ## Ommited content

 If there was enough time I would of loved to have gotten an image of each repository in action so I could of placed it as the background for each individual repository in the grid.
 I feel this would have made a much nicer viewing experience.

+I also would of liked to improve the overal quality of how it looks.
+Whilst I wouldnt say its ugly it could deffinatly look better.